Xetibo/ReSet-Doc/sections/introduction.typ

 // instead allows it to be a middleman between compositor and shell components.
 It
 // also allows for the community to create their own plugin to expand the
 // functionalities of ReSet.
+#subsection("Optional Objectives")
+The original work has limitations which this thesis intends to build upon.
+As an example, in the original work, code was often suboptimal with certain parts being duplicated due to complexity constraints.
+Another critical section is the testability of the program, which was omitted from the original work due to time constraints.

+As such, this thesis will include work on the original implementation in order to facilitate the basis for a reliable plugin system.

 #subsection("Challenges")
 - *Consistency* \